What is FDA’s Section 506J Notification?

-Section 506J notification of the FD&C Act requires manufacturers to notify the Secretary of a permanent discontinuance in the manufacture of certain devices or an interruption in the manufacture of certain devices.
-Which leads disruption in supply of that device in the United States.
+Section 506J notification of the FD&C Act requires manufacturers to notify the Secretary of a permanent discontinuance in the manufacture of specific devices or an interruption in the manufacture of certain devices, which leads to disruption in the supply of that device in the United States.
 This policy is intended to remain in effect only for the duration of the public health emergency related to COVID-19.

 Who Must Notify?

-The manufactures of the following device type must notify:
+The manufacturers of the following device types must notify:

-- Devices that are critical to public health: e life-supporting, life-sustaining, or intended for use in emergency medical care or during surgery.
+- Devices critical to public health: e life-supporting, life-sustaining, or intended for use in emergency medical care or during surgery.

 - Whether the device is used to diagnose, cure, treat, mitigate, or prevent COVID-19 (example: diagnostic and serological specimen collection kits).

-- Product which is in typical demand (example PPE kits).
+- The product is in typical demand (for example, PPE kits).

 When to Notify?

-Manufacturers must submit a notification at least six months in advance of a permanent discontinuance of the device.
-If that timeframe is not possible, notification should be done “as soon as is practicable.
+Manufacturers must submit a notification at least six months before a permanent discontinuance of the device.
+However, if that timeframe is not possible, notification should be done “as soon as is practicable.